WesselSmit/education-portal/DESIGN_RATIONALE.md

 <!-- 3 -->
 3. Initializing the Web component
 Inside of the constructor() you will have to do a few things.
 First of all you want to call super() to inherit all properties the class your extending.
-The second thing you want to do is to attach the shadow DOM to your web component and finally you want to clone your template into the shadowRoot.
+The second thing you want to do is to attach the shadow DOM to your web component and finally you clone your template into the shadowRoot.

 <details><summary>Example: Initializing the Web Component</summary>